str1z/Step-Through-Code/Step Through Code.md

 This counting system is called binary.

 > Little confused?
-> In your electricity and magnetism class, you learned, a current cannot pass if the circuit is open, and a current can pass if it is closed.
+> In your electricity and magnetism class, you learned that a current cannot pass if the circuit is open, and a current can pass if it is closed.

 Here is the math behind the base-2 counting system.
 In this example, we are trying to write the base-10 number 13 in base-2.
 ```